JialuZhang/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Tenure-Track Assistant Professor at [Waterloo ECE](https://uwaterloo.ca/electrical-computer-engineering/).
-My research focuses on AI for programming, LLM-powered software development, and automated debugging.
 I obtained my CS PhD from Yale in 2023, advised by Ruzica Piskac.
-I have worked with the [RiSE](https://www.microsoft.com/en-us/research/group/research-software-engineering-rise/) and [PROSE](https://www.microsoft.com/en-us/research/group/prose/) teams at Microsoft Research (MSR), collaborating with Shuvendu Lahiri, Sumit Gulwani, Jose Cambronero, Todd Mytkowicz, and Vu Le.
+My research focuses on software engineering and programming educationg.
+It focuses on methods and tools that help students and developers understand, test, and improve programs.

 Hiring: I am actively seeking __2+__ Masters, PhDs, and interns.
 If you're excited about software engineering and programming education, email me!